-The Embassy of Latvia informs that starting from May 15th, 2014 the Latvian Embassy in the USA is implementing the Visa Information System (VIS).
-Therefore all visa applicants have to appear in person when lodging the application, in order to provide their fingerprints.
+As of May 15, 2014 the Embassy of Latvia in the USA is using the Visa Information System (VIS).
+Therefore, all visa applicants have to appear in person when filing the application, in order to provide their fingerprints.
 More information here.

 A list of countries whose citizens do not need a visa to enter the Schengen Area can be found here.